openfun/ralph/docs/backends.md

 - `hosts`: a list of cluster hosts to connect to (_e.g._ `["http://elasticsearch-node:9200"]`)
 - `index`: the elasticsearch index where to get/put documents
-- `client_options`: a comma separated key=value list of Elasticsearch client options
+- `client_options`: a comma-separated key=value list of Elasticsearch client options

 The Elasticsearch client options supported in Ralph are:
 - `ca_certs`: the path to the CA certificate file.